DaniCCodes/LocalLikFCM_USprcpExtremes/SimulationStudy/README.md

 ### Docker image
 We provide a docker image to run the example usage contained in each main code.
-For more info visit www.docker.com.
+For more info visit https://cloud.docker.com/u/daniccodes/repository/docker/daniccodes/local_lik_fcm_usprcpextremes.
 The code can be run, e.g., with:

+[To fit the model] `docker run --rm -ti danitest:latest Rscript SimulationStudy/SimFit/SimFit.R` [To print tables and produce figures] `docker run --rm -ti -v $PWD/Results/:/llFCM/Results/ danitest:latest Rscript SimulationStudy/SimFit/TablesFigures.R`